 Customer Account API

-The Customer Account API is a public API that allows you to access your Shopify store's customer data, such as customer profiles, addresses, and order history.
-It is designed to be used in client-side applications, such as a Nuxt frontend.
+The Customer Account API allows you to access your Shopify store's customer data, such as customer profiles, addresses, and order history.
 To use the Customer Account API, you need to obtain a client id.
-Confidential client authentication is currently not supported, so a client secret is not required.

 Setup